-While your website is under construction, you’ll probably want to develop your off-site promotion through offline activity such as signage and printed material and off-site promotion such as giving interviews to industry blogs or news outlets about your launch.
+While your website is under construction, you’ll probably want to develop your off-site promotion through offline activity such as signage, printed material and off-site promotion – like giving interviews to industry blogs or news outlets about your launch.

 So while you’re out doing these things, start pointing people to your new domain, so potential visitors know exactly where to find your website once it’s live.

 What to include in your Coming Soon page

 There are some pretty standard things you should look to display on a Coming Soon page.
 In general, include as many of the following things as you can: